 Staff and volunteers alike benefit from training experiences that enhance professional development.
-In-house training resources in the Pantops area could be shared with the volunteers of the Pantops Station, for example, a skills laboratory at Sentara Martha Jefferson Hospital and opportunities at Westminster-Canterbury.
+In-house training resources in the Pantops area that access to could be shared with the volunteers of the Pantops Station, for example, a skills laboratory at Sentara Martha Jefferson Hospital and opportunities at Westminster-Canterbury.